signal18/docs.signal18.io/05.configuration/03.failover/02.crash-recovery/docs.md

 **replication-manager** track different crash state for rejoin:

-GTID of the new leader at time of election is equal to GTID of the joiner, we proceed with rejoin.
+GTID of the new leader at time of election is equal to GTID or lower of the joiner, we proceed with rejoin.

+Joiner GTID is ahead of position saved of the last election.

+We first backup extra events in **replication-manager** data directory.

-GTID is behing on joiner, we backup extra events, if semisync replication was in sync status, we can do flashback to come back to a physical state that client connections have never seen.
+If semisync replication was in sync status, **replication-manager** can do binary log flashback to come back to a physical state clients connections have never seen.

 ##### `autorejoin-flashback` (1.1)
 | Item          | Value |